 After spending a few days in the Basin with a local ranching family, Angie's mother and George left for the return trip to Prescott, leaving Angie to write in her diary that "Today for the first time in my life, I know what it is to feel utterly cast away and homesick..."
 Almost two weeks after leaving Prescott, Angie undertook the one day journey to her new home, located along Tonto Creek near what is now Roosevelt Dam.
-There she would live with another family, the Vineyards, until her own small house was built.
-When built, her home was constructed of "mud and poles - or poles and mud as the case may be."
+There she would live with another family, the Vineyards, until her own small house was able to be built of "mud and poles - or poles and mud as the case may be."

 After settling into her new role as schoolteacher, she took her students to the nearby cliff dwellings.

-She describes in her journal the magnificent structures she and her students explored, narrating the various materials and building styles of the structures, as well as artifacts they found along the way.
+She describes in her journal the magnificent structures she and her students explored, narrating the various materials and building styles, as well as artifacts they found along the way.

 Her well-crafted words, detailed recollections, and love for the mystery of prehistoric dwellings and archeology provide vivid details of how pioneers viewed these prehistoric sites.

 Through A Frontier Teacher in Tonto Basin: The 1880 Diary of Angeline Mitchell, the pioneer school teacher and her writing serve as a valuable resource for educating the public about early pioneer history in the Tonto Basin area.
 Her life is an inspiration to all women.